 - Extra fine point for thin straight lines

 - Ink is water and rub resistant

-They are also certified as non-toxic, and do not have the irritating odour certain other brands of pens have.
+They are also certified as non-toxic and do not have the irritating odor certain other brands of pens have.
 If you’re a student, you’ll have fun taking notes in class with these too.
-Your handwriting comes out very legible and accurate.
+Your handwriting comes out very legibly and accurately.
 For those who are into doodles and drawing, these pens offer the best compromise between accuracy and heft.